Bluemix-Watson-Labs/WatsonKnowledgeStudioLab/README.md

 An *annotation set* is a subset of documents from an uploaded document set that you assign to a human annotator.
 The human annotator annotates the documents in the annotation set.
 To later use inter-annotator scores to compare the annotations that are added by each human annotator, you must assign at least two human annotators to different annotation sets.
 You must also specify that some percentage of documents overlap between the sets.

 > **Note:** In a realistic scenario, you would create as many annotation sets as needed, based on the number of human annotators who are working in the workspace.
 In this tutorial, you will create two annotation sets.
 If you do not have access to multiple user IDs, you can assign both annotation sets to the same user.

-For more information about annotation sets and annotation tasks, see [Creating an annotation task](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-annotate-documents#wks_hatask).

 ### Procedure